Mature applicants will only be considered for admission to the Fall entry point.

 General Studies program

-- have not previously registered at a university
+- not have previously registered at a university

-- have completed O.S.S.D. or equivalent and
+- have completed the O.S.S.D. or equivalent and

 For more information regarding Mature Student admission, please consult Undergraduate Calendar - Admission Information, Section 3.